 Choose « Affichées uniquement »

 The table you see displayed confirms how the recording will be exported.
 It corresponds to the parameters set in “fenêtre 1” of “configuration de l’affichage” when you created your montage.
+This means that you need to be sure that you have the correct montage!

 Click on “Exporter”